 Systems neuroscience experiments often require the integration of precisely timed data acquisition and behavioral control.
-While many commercial systems have been designed to meet various needs, they often fail to offer flexibility that allows for integration across diverse or new experimental designs. .
+While many specialized commercial systems have been designed to meet various needs of data acquisition and device controls, they often fail to offer flexibility to interface with new instrument and behavioral experimental designs.
 For example, it has been difficult to integrate recently developed sCMOS cameras with various input and output devices, for high speed, large scale calcium imaging analysis of neuronal circuits during behavior.
-We here developed Teensy 3.2 microcontroller-based interface that offers high-speed, precisely timed digital data acquisition of behavioral data, and digital and analog outputs for controlling sCMOS cameras and other devices.
+We here developed a Teensy 3.2 microcontroller-based interface that offers high-speed, precisely timed digital behavioral data acquisition, and digital and analog outputs for controlling sCMOS cameras and other devices.
 We demonstrate the efficacy and the temporal precision of the Teensy interface in two experimental settings.
-In one example, we demonstrate the use of Teensy interface for reliable recording of an animal’s directional movement on a spherical treadmill, along with simultaneous control of an imaging device for high speed integrated image acquisition.
-In another example, we demonstrate the use of Teensy interface for temporally precise delivery of auditory and visual signals in a trace conditioning learning behavioral paradigm, while controlling a camera for image acquisition.
-These examples demonstrate that Teensy 3.2 equipped with its hardware modules provides an efficient and flexible platform capable of integrating imaging devices synchronously into behavioral experimental designs, for high-speed and temporally precise imaging and behavior output for systems neuroscience experiments.
+In one example, we demonstrate the use of Teensy interface for reliable recording of animal’s directional movement on a spherical treadmill, along with simultaneous control of sCMOS camera for high speed image acquisition.
+In another example, we demonstrate the use of Teensy interface for temporally precise delivery of auditory and visual signals in a trace conditioning learning behavioral paradigm, while controlling sCMOS camera for image acquisition.
+These examples demonstrate that Teensy 3.2 equipped with its hardware modules provides an efficient and flexible interface capable of integrating imaging devices synchronously into behavioral experimental designs, for high-speed and temporally precise imaging and behavior monitoring.

 Introduction

-Recent advances in sCMOS cameras and genetically encoded calcium sensors enable neuroscientists to perform fluorescence imaging of thousands of individual cells’ activity, allowing the analysis of networks related to behavior (Klaus, et al., 2017; Barbera, et al., 2016; Mohammed, et al., 2016; Markowitz, et al., 2018).
-However, the integration of high speed sCMOS cameras with devices needed to monitor and control behavioral progress has been difficult.
-In particular, it has been challenging to simply design different experiments with precise and consistent imaging rates while synchronizing experimental event timing with frame capture.
+Recent advances in sCMOS cameras and genetically encoded calcium sensors enable large scale fluorescence imaging of thousands of individual cells’ activity, allowing comprehensive analysis of neural networks related to behavior (Klaus, et al., 2017; Barbera, et al., 2016; Mohammed, et al., 2016; Markowitz, et al., 2018).
+One key aspect of such behavioral experimental design is the temporal precision, where neural activities can be precisely aligned with behavioral progress (Reference from the previous sentence: Solaris…..).
+However, it has been difficult to integrate high speed sCMOS cameras deployed in calcium imaging experiment with devices needed to monitor and control behavioral. experiments, primarily due to the large volume of data generated by sCMOS cameras at high speed.
+Traditional Analog/Digital interface, such as that controlled by LabVIEW and Matlab, tend to result in undesired variability in experimental timing, including frame capture, data acquisition, or device control.
+These powerful computer programs that offer wide range of application utilize the full operating system that need to balance various operating system processes at once, and thus can result in undesired delays if implemented without expert knowledge.

-Experiments that examine the neural basis of behavior typically require precisely timed data acquisition and command signals, as noted previously for electrophysiology recordings (Solari, Sviatkó, Laszlovsky, Hegedüs, & Hangya, 2018).
-There are many strategies to control the temporal precision of an experiment, where neural activities can be precisely aligned with behavioral progress, such as various Analog/Digital interface that can be precisely controlled by LabVIEW and Matlab.
-However, depending on how the experiment is designed with these programs, it can lead to variability in experimental timing, including frame capture, data acquisition, or stimulation, and necessitate interpolation or other post-hoc methods to align imaging data with motor data.
-This is due to the fact that these computer programs utilize a full operating system that must balance multiple operating system processes at once.
-One can potentially design an experiment with either one of these environments that operates in a highly precise manner with low variance, but this can be more challenging.
-New microcontrollers offer this capability, however, with a very low learning curve for programming.